BooST: Boosting Smooth Trees for Partial Effect Estimation in Nonlinear Regressions: Examples with Simulated Data

 \section{Examples with Simulated Data}

-In this section, we show some examples of data generated from a small data-generating process (dgp) to evaluate how BooST behaves for different data structures and parameterizations.
+In this section, we consider several simulated data-generating process (DGP) to evaluate how BooST behaves for different data structures and parameter values.
+All DGPs were adapted from \citet{wager2014asymptotic}.
+We start with a DGP with only two variables, which provides visual examples of the BooST for different parameters.
 The data were generated with the following equation: